Instant-runoff voting: Spoiler effect

 Proponents of instant-runoff voting claim that instant-runoff voting eliminates the spoiler effect, since instant-runoff voting makes it safe to vote honestly for marginal parties.
 Under a plurality method, voters who sympathize most strongly with a marginal candidate are strongly encouraged to instead vote for a more popular candidate who shares some of the same principles, since that candidate has a much greater chance of being elected, and a vote for the marginal candidate will not result in the marginal candidate's election.
 Instant-runoff voting reduces this problem, since the voter can rank the marginal candidate first and the mainstream candidate second; in the likely event that the fringe candidate is eliminated, the vote is not wasted but is transferred to the second preference.

 However, when the third-party candidate is more competitive, they can still act as a spoiler under instant-runoff voting, by taking away first-choice votes from the more mainstream candidate until that candidate is eliminated, and then that candidate's second-choice votes helping a more-disliked candidate to win.
 In these scenarios, it would have been better for the third party voters if their candidate had not run at all (spoiler effect), or if they had voted dishonestly, ranking their second-favorite first and their favorite second, rather than first (favorite betrayal).
 This is the same bracketing effect exploited by Robinette and Tideman in their research on strategic campaigning, where a candidate alters their campaign to cause a change in voter honest choice, resulting in the elimination of a candidate who nevertheless remains more preferred by voters.
 This occurred in the 2022 Alaska's at-large congressional district special election.
-If Republican Sarah Palin, who lost in the end, had not run, the more centrist Republican candidate, Nick Begich, was expected to have defeated the winning Democratic candidate, Mary Peltola, because the expectation was that the votes for the two Republican candidates would have been combined behind Begich and would have exceeded those of Peltola.
+If Republican Sarah Palin, who lost in the end, had not run, the more centrist Republican candidate, Nick Begich, would have defeated the winning Democratic candidate, Mary Peltola, because the ballot data shows that the votes for the two Republican candidates would have been combined behind Begich and would have exceeded those of Peltola.
 This did not happen in the IRV election due to the way 15,000 Begich supporters marked their back-up preferences across party lines.

 This may be observed when a candidate leads in the first count but is in the end unsuccessful.
-For example, in the 2009 Burlington, Vermont, mayoral election, if Kurt Wright, the Republican candidate who lost in the end, had not run, the Democratic candidate, Andy Montroll, was expected to have defeated the winning Progressive candidate, Bob Kiss.
+For example, in the 2009 Burlington, Vermont, mayoral election, if Kurt Wright, the Republican candidate who lost in the end, had not run, the Democratic candidate, Andy Montroll, would have defeated the winning Progressive candidate, Bob Kiss.
 In that sense, the Republican candidate was a spoiler—albeit for an opposing Democrat, rather than some political ally—even though he led in first-choice support.